Andre0991/vilpy/README.md

 - Rely on fewer external dependencies.
 - Drop support for non-lisps languages.
 - Do not load `le-clojure.clj` (or any other language-specific file), which relies on injecting dependencies to cider and will not work on some project setups (see https://github.com/abo-abo/lispy/issues/552).

+I prefer forking the original code because (1) the author is happy with the current approach of bundling everything in the same package, and that's perfectly fine ([issue](https://github.com/abo-abo/lispy/issues/74)) and (2) `lispy` is critical for getting things done in my job, but the Clojure-specific parts are not important for me and they do interfere with some projects (note that Clojure support remains, though - the difference is that `le-clojure.clj` is not loaded).

 That said, `lispy` has more features, including debugging and refactoring capabilities and support more languages.
 If you want a more featureful package, go for it.